Get Started with AI Object Storage

 Configure authentication

 Access keys are required for users and workloads to access AI Object Storage.
-Choose whether you'd like to get started more quickly with testing, or create a secure setup for production workloads:
+For testing and validation, you can get started in minutes with Cloud Console tokens.

 Create an access key using Cloud Console tokens: